o-william-white/skim2mito/README.md

 ### Filtering putative contaminants

-If you are working with museum collections, it is possible that you may assemble and annotate sequences from contaminant/non-target species. *Contaminant sequences can be identfied based on the blast search output or unusual placement in the phylognetic trees* (see blobtools and plot_tree outputs).
+If you are working with museum collections, it is possible that you may assemble and annotate sequences from contaminant/non-target species. *Contaminant sequences can be identified based on the blast search output or unusual placement in the phylogenetic trees* (see blobtools and plot_tree outputs).

 A python script is provided to remove putative contaminants, and generate the files required for a final phylogenetic analysis.
-For example, lets say we wanted to remove all sequences from the sample named "Kallima_paralekta" and 5.8S ribosomal sequence, you could run the script as follows:
+For example, let's say we wanted to remove all sequences from the sample named "Kallima_paralekta" and 5.8S ribosomal sequence, you could run the script as follows:

 ```
 python scripts/remove_contaminants.py \